Each year, runners brave the brisk winter to embark on a quest of guts, glory and glaze: the Krispy Kreme Challenge.

 This isn’t just a show of gastrointestinal fortitude.
 The Krispy Kreme Challenge is an NC State tradition rooted in an NC State value: philanthropy.

-Since its inception in 2004, the Challenge has raised more than $1.6 million for the University of North Carolina Children’s Hospital, making it the hospital’s largest unrestricted donor.
-Another $500,000 has been pledged by the year 2020.
+Since its inception in 2004, the Challenge has raised more than $1.9 million for the University of North Carolina Children’s Hospital, making it the hospital’s largest unrestricted donor.

 A Jog Down Memory Lane